fluencelabs/nox/docs/guides/kickstart.md

 ## Connect to Swarm and Ethereum Kovan
 To publish a backend app to Fluence network, you need to upload it to Swarm, and then send its location in Swarm to a Fluence smart contract on Ethereum Kovan testnet.

-Now that's a lot of tech-name-throwing!
-Let me explain a bit.
+To make sure we're on the same page:

-- Swarm is a decentralized file storage, so it's like the Dropbox, but more nerdy.
+- Swarm is a decentralized file storage.
-- Ethereum Kovan testnet is one of the many Ethereum networks, but there's no real money in there, so it's safe and handy for trying out something new.
+- Ethereum Kovan testnet is one of the many Ethereum networks, but there's no real money in there, so it's safe and can be used for trying out something new.
 - Fluence smart contract is what rules the Fluence network and allows users to use it.

-So, to upload anything to Swarm, you need to have access to one of its nodes.
+To upload your code to Swarm, you need to have access to one of its nodes.
 The same with Ethereum, you will need a connection to any Ethereum node on Kovan testnet.

 **We will use existing Ethereum & Swarm nodes, but if you wish, you can [use your own nodes](miner.md) or any other.**

 ## TODO: Registering an Ethereum Kovan account
 TODO

-### Installing Fluence CLI
+## Installing Fluence CLI
 You can download Fluence CLI from here https://github.com/fluencelabs/fluence/releases/tag/cli-0.1.2

 Or in terminal: